 If CPX measurements are performed, the results can be used to produce a map of the actual noise emissions on the road network every year or less frequently.
-Such a map differs from the noise map produced in relation to the EU Environmental Noise Directive (END; see Section 7.1), which reflects average noise levels over long time periods.
+Such a map differs from the noise map produced in relation to the END (refer to Section 7.1), which reflects average noise levels over long periods of time.
 A noise map based on CPX noise measurements will highlight road sections with pavements exhibiting high noise emissions.
 This information on noise emission can be used in the yearly process of deciding which road sections need the pavement renewed.
-In this way, noise can be one of the parameters normally used in the process of deciding which road sections to renew.
-For example, one strategy could be to give high priority to road sections passing residential areas and which have pavements with high noise emissions.
+In this way, noise can be one of the parameters normally used in the process of deciding which road sections passing residential areas and which have pavements with high noise emissions.

-The Danish Road Directorate has developed a method for how noise can be taken into consideration as an active parameter in Pavement Management Systems (PMS) [37] (see Section 3.4.4 for more information).
-The CEDR noise project QUESTIM [57] has also described procedures for doing this.
+The DRD has developed a method for how noise can be taken into consideration as an active parameter in PMS [37] (refer to Section 3.4.4 for more information).
+The CEDR noise project QUESTIM [57] has also described procedures for this.

 Beyond the noise emissions of a road, which are mainly derived from the condition and type of road surface, noise can be taken into account in relation to the noise impact of the road, for example, by considering the resulting number of people exposed to noise.
-Section 3.4 describes several methods for an evaluation of noise and noise abatement as well as for noise 'hotspot' identification which might also be used in the planning of pavement renewal.
+Section 3.4 describes several methods for an evaluation of noise and noise abatement as well as for noise 'hotspot' identification which may also be used in the planning of pavement renewal.

-New Dutch research indicates that rejuvenation with bitumen emulsion of thin noise-reducing pavements and porous pavements can sometimes extend the lifetime of such pavements

-[58, 59].
-Rejuvenation might save money in the long term by increasing the lifetime of noise-reducing pavements, but the rejuvenation process has a cost which must be integrated in budgets for road maintenance.
+New Dutch research indicates that rejuvenation with bitumen emulsion of thin noise-reducing pavements and porous pavements can occasionally extend the lifetime of such pavements [58, 59].
+Rejuvenation may save money in the long term by increasing the lifetime of noisereducing pavements, but the rejuvenation process has a cost which must be integrated in budgets for road maintenance.

-The following recommendations on pavement maintenance and noise can be listed:
+Recommendations on pavement maintenance and noise are as follows:

 - Using the least noisy pavement type that is sufficient at a given location.
-This is especially relevant where roads and highways pass noise-sensitive residential areas and recreational green areas; - Giving priority to renewal of noisy pavements where roads pass noise-sensitive areas: - Considering repair of potholes, ravelling and cracks, which can increases noise; - Carrying out rejuvenation, which can increase the lifetime of noise-reducing pavements; - Avoiding manholes and lids of any kind in wheel tracks, if possible, which can increase noise; - Repairing loose and badly maintained manholes and lids; and - Using the most noiseless type of profiled road stripes and avoiding them at road sections near houses (including single houses).
+This is especially relevant where roads and highways pass noise-sensitive residential areas and recreational green areas; - Giving priority to renewal of noisy pavements where roads pass noise-sensitive areas; - Considering repair of potholes, ravelling and cracks, which can increases noise; - Carrying out rejuvenation, which can increase the lifetime of noise-reducing pavements; - Avoiding manholes and lids of any kind in wheel tracks, if possible, which can increase noise; - Repairing loose and poorly maintained manholes and lids; and - Using the quietest type of profiled road stripes and avoiding them at road sections near houses (including single houses).
 These are used for traffic safety purposes to warn drivers that they are about to leave the driving lane; they can increase noise and especially annoyance.
 At night time, this might cause sleep disturbance.